Skip to content

 Pillar 1

-Every visitor sees the same lineup, same fact, same quote, same pro spotlight, same callout — picked deterministically by date so leaderboards are comparable.
-Five “active play” challenges (Aim Puzzle, Guess the Callout, Guess the Pro, Defuse Drill, Spray ID) plus seven knowledge / read surfaces.
+Every visitor sees the same fact, same quote, same pro spotlight, same callout — picked deterministically by date so leaderboards are comparable.
+Five “active play” challenges (Aim Puzzle, Guess the Callout, Guess the Pro, Defuse Drill, Spray ID) plus the knowledge / read surfaces.
 Your scores live in localStorage.

 Pillar 2